Partnering with Shepherds Mutual Solutions

 Maximum cover offers a high initial level of cover for a low premium, until the first plan review which is normally after ten years.
 The low premium is achieved because very little of your premium is kept back for investment - most of it is used to pay for the life cover.

-After review (described below) you'll probably have to greatly increase your premiums to keep the same level of cover because it all depends on how well the cash in the investment reserve (underlying fund) has performed.
+After review (described below) you'll probably have to greatly increase your premiums to keep the same level of cover, depending on how well the cash in the investment reserve has performed.
+The better it has performed, the less premiums are likely to rise.

 Standard Cover

-This cover balances the level of life insurance with adequate investment to support the policy in later years.
-This maintains the original premium throughout the life of the policy.
+This cover balances the level of life insurance with adequate investment, to support the policy in later years.
+Standard cover maintains the original premium throughout the life of the policy.
 However, this relies on the value of units invested in the underlying fund growing at a certain level each year.
 Increased charges or poor performance of the fund could mean you'll have to increase your monthly premium to keep the same level of cover.

 Reviews